at3e/at3e.github.io/_posts/2022-12-20-temporal-demodulation.md

 ---
 layout: post
 use_math: true
-title: On envelop extraction using cross coherence
+title: On envelope extraction using cross coherence
 ---

 Temporal demodulation is a widely employed technique for signal characterisation.
 Here, I propose an envelope extraction method for periodic signals in the presence of ambient noise and overlapping signal and noise characteristics.
 The design of a filter without prior knowledge of the noise characteristics can be challenging.
 Given a clean template signal, cross-coherence can be used to score the signal purity against time.